Shishito peppers are mild to medium varieties of chili pepper that can range in color from light green to bright yellow and red when ripe.

 Whether you’re eating them raw or cooked, they are sure to bring complexity and depth to any dish they touch.

-One of the most popular ways to cook shishito peppers is by making blistered shishitos, which are incredibly simple to make and use only a few ingredients, yet it packs a ton of flavor.
+One of the most popular ways to cook shishito peppers is by making blistered shishitos, which are incredibly simple to make and use only a few ingredients, yet they pack a ton of flavor.

 Let them cook for 4 to 7 minutes over high heat until they are lightly browned and slightly charred, flipping them with tongs to be evenly cooked.

 To finish off the dish, add some fresh lemon juice, lemon zest, and or an easy lemon aioli or peanut sauce for extra flavor.
-Cooking them allows you to enjoy the unique sweetness and smoky charred flavor that makes them a popular snack or appetizer.
+Cooking them allows you to enjoy the unique sweetness and smoky charred flavor, making them a popular snack or appetizer.

 There are several options available.
 Padron peppers, guindilla peppers, Anaheim and Pasilla, and jalapeños have similar flavors and textures to shishito peppers.